Information Literacy | MCTC

 Kentucky's Statewide General Education Student Learning Outcomes are mapped to the American Association of Colleges and Universities' (AAC&U) Liberal Education for America's Promise (LEAP) Essential Learning Outcomes - as a guiding vision and national benchmarks for college learning and liberal education in the 21st Century.

-KCTCS General Education Competency Statements and General Education Requirements that pertain to information literacy include
+KCTCS General Education Competency Statements and General Education Requirements that pertain to information literacy include:

-A. Intellectual and practical skills, including
+1. Intellectual and practical skills, including

 • inquiry and analysis,